Martin Luther King Jr.: Nonviolence

-King's admiration of Gandhi's nonviolence did not diminish in later years.
-He went so far as to hold up his example when receiving the Nobel Peace Prize in 1964, hailing the "successful precedent" of using nonviolence "in a magnificent way by Mohandas K. Gandhi to challenge the might of the British Empire ...
+When receiving the Nobel Peace Prize in 1964, King hailed the "successful precedent" of using nonviolence "in a magnificent way by Mohandas K. Gandhi to challenge the might of the British Empire ...
 He struggled only with the weapons of truth, soul force, non-injury and courage."

 Another influence for King's nonviolent method was Henry David Thoreau's essay On Civil Disobedience and its theme of refusing to cooperate with an evil system.
 He also was greatly influenced by the works of Protestant theologians Reinhold Niebuhr and Paul Tillich, and said that Walter Rauschenbusch's Christianity and the Social Crisis left an "indelible imprint" on his thinking by giving him a theological grounding for his social concerns.
 King was moved by Rauschenbusch's vision of Christians spreading social unrest in "perpetual but friendly conflict" with the state, simultaneously critiquing it and calling it to act as an instrument of justice.
 However, he was apparently unaware of the American tradition of Christian pacifism exemplified by Adin Ballou and William Lloyd Garrison.
 King frequently referred to Jesus' Sermon on the Mount as central for his work.
-King also sometimes used the concept of "agape" (brotherly Christian love).
-However, after 1960, he ceased employing it in his writings.
+Before 1960, King also sometimes used the concept of "agape" (brotherly Christian love).

-Even after renouncing his personal use of guns, King had a complex relationship with the phenomenon of self-defense in the movement.
-He publicly discouraged it as a widespread practice, but acknowledged that it was sometimes necessary.
+Even after renouncing personal use of guns, King had a complex relationship with self-defense in the movement.
+He publicly discouraged it as a widespread practice but acknowledged that it was sometimes necessary.
 Throughout his career King was frequently protected by other civil rights activists who carried arms, such as Colonel Stone Johnson, Robert Hayling, and the Deacons for Defense and Justice.

+Amid recurring riots in the mid-1960s, King reaffirmed his commitment to nonviolence.
+He stated that riots were "the language of the unheard", the result of a failure to improve economic conditions and address racial injustice, but condemned them as "self-defeating and socially destructive".

 Criticism within the movement

-King was criticized by other black leaders during the course of his participation in the civil rights movement.
-This included opposition by more militant thinkers such as Nation of Islam member Malcolm X. Student Nonviolent Coordinating Committee founder Ella Baker regarded King as a charismatic media figure who lost touch with the grassroots of the movement as he became close to elite figures like Nelson Rockefeller.
+King was criticized by other black leaders in the civil rights movement.
+This included more militant thinkers such as Nation of Islam member Malcolm X. Student Nonviolent Coordinating Committee founder Ella Baker regarded King as a charismatic media figure who lost touch with the grassroots of the movement as he became close to elite figures like Nelson Rockefeller.
 Stokely Carmichael, a protege of Baker's, became a black separatist and disagreed with King's plea for racial integration because he considered it an insult to a uniquely African-American culture.
 He also took issue that King's non-violence approach depended on appealing to America's conscience, feeling America had none to appeal to.